bostroemc/job-queue/README.md

-# README datalayer.provider
+# README job-queue

-This python app __datalayer.provider__ provides Data Layer nodes.
-It can be used as sample to implement own apps.
+__job-queue__ exposes a simple FIFO buffer to the Data Layer.
+It is based on the __datalayer.provider__ sample provided by ctrlX AUTOMATION SDK V1.8.

 ## Introduction

-The app demonstrates how a Data Layer connecion is established and a node is provided.
+The app demonstrates how a Data Layer connection is established and a node is provided.

 ## Prerequisites for Developing python Apps